3 Ways to Move to Canada Without Work Experience

 • Financially able to sponsor the applicant

-However, rules are blocking certain people from becoming sponsors if they:
+However, rules block certain people from becoming sponsors if they:

 • Receive social assistance (excluding social disability)

-• sponsored someone else within 3 years after becoming a Canadian permanent resident
+• sponsored someone else within three years after becoming a Canadian permanent resident

 • Have previously defaulted on an immigration loan or performance bond